ProgrammeChef/separable-convolution-filters/README.md

 # Separable Convolution Filters – Separable convolution filters for FPGA

-Separable convolution filters for FPGA.
-Project for my bachelor's degree thesis at University of Bologna.
+Software module for high-level synthesis (HLS) of separable convolution filters to be implemented on FPGA platform, developed with Vivado HLS.
+Project for my bachelor's degree thesis at University of Bologna, supervised by professor Stefano Mattoccia.

+The project constituted a step for the future development of the implementation of a convolutional neural network (CNN) on the FPGA, exploiting the computational optimization of separable convolution filters and fixed-point arithmetic.

 (A.Y.
 2017-2018)